 Moving to summer, music, beer, and art are all big draw cards, with events like the Vienna Beer Festival, the Vienna Jazz Festival, and numerous open-air film festivals and exhibits central to the mid-year program.
 Finally, fall is harvest season and ideal for enjoying events such as the Vienna Harvest Festival (Erntedankfest) and the Wiener Wiesn Fest, a folk festival that celebrates traditional Austrian arts and crafts, music, food, wine, beer, and more.

 The Weather in Vienna

 Vienna has an oceanic climate that features warm to hot summers and cold winters with moderate levels of rain and snow.
-It's a relatively bright city and enjoys some 1,900 hours of sunshine a year.
+It's a relatively bright city and enjoys nearly 1,900 hours of sunshine a year.
 The weather is generally considered best for visits between April through early October.
 Late spring and early summer bring abundant rainfall, however.
 The warmest month is July, and the coldest is January, while the wettest is June.
 In the winter, years with abundant snowfall attract skiing and snowboarding enthusiasts to nearby slopes.